Woman of the World (The Best of 2007–2018)

 Woman of the World (The Best of 2007–2018) is a compilation album by Scottish singer-songwriter Amy Macdonald.
 The album was released on 23 November 2018 by Mercury Records.
 Macdonald announced a European tour in support of the album, which took place between March and April 2019.

 Background

 The album includes all of her greatest hits including "Mr Rock & Roll" and "This Is the Life", plus two new songs, "Woman of the World" and "Come Home"; both songs are included in the film Patrick.
 Talking about the album, Macdonald said, "I remember the week of the 30th July 2007 – I released my first ever album This Is The Life, and I wasn’t quite sure how I found myself in that position.
 My album was number 1 in countries I’d never even been to before [...]
 10 years later people were still interested.
 I just felt that after such an incredible journey it was time to look back and feel proud of everything that has happened."

+Commercial performance

+Upon release, Woman of the World achieved moderate success in continental Europe.
+It charted at number 46 on the UK Albums Chart, where it spent one week within the UK Top 100.
+In her native Scotland, it charted at number 19 on the Scottish Albums Charts, remaining in the top 100 of the Scottish Albums Charts into January 2019, spending a total of nine week on the chart.
+Elsewhere in Europe, it charted at number 19 on the Swiss Hitparade Albums Chart, spending a combined total of ten weeks on the chart, re–appearing in the top 100 at number 94 in April 2019.
+In Germany, it peaked at number 22, spending four weeks on the German Albums Chart, number 29 in Austria, number 93 on the Ultratop Flanders Chart and 130 on the Ultratop Wallonia Chart in Belgium.